thomasgreb/thomasgreb/README.md

-- 👋 Hi, I’m @thomasgreb
+- 👋 Hi, we are the Greb lab
-- 👀 I’m interested in plant development, stem cell regulation and cellular coordination
+- 👀 interested in plant development, stem cell regulation, cell fate determination and cellular coordination
 - 📫 How to reach me: https://www.cos.uni-heidelberg.de/en/research-groups/developmental-physiology

 <!---